-Consulting firm for K12, Higher Education, and organizations with specialization in safety, security, student affairs, residential life, fire protection, law enforcement, risk management, student conduct, and legal compliance, including Title IX.
+Consulting firm for K12, Higher Education, and organizations with specialization in safety, security, student affairs, residential life, fire safety, law enforcement, risk management, student conduct, and legal compliance, including Title IX.
 Check us out at http://www.goodivy.co.

 Dr. Matthew Colpitts is the founder and Chief Safety Officer of GoodIvy Consulting, providing expert consulting and training on education safety, security, risk, and emergency management.